 How to Create a Menu on the TI-84 Plus

-The Menu command on the TI-84 Plus graphing calculator is a glorified Goto command.
-It allows the program user to select an item from a menu, and then have the program execute the commands that are specific to that item.
+The Menu command on the TI-84 Plus calculator is a glorified Goto command.
+It enables the program user to select an item from a menu, and then have the program execute the commands that are specific to that item.

-The third picture illustrates the menu that the user of the program sees.
-The moving broken line in the upper-right corner is the calculator’s way of telling the user that it is waiting for a menu item to be selected.
+The second screen illustrates the menu that the user of the program sees.
+The moving busy indicator in the upper-right corner is the calculator’s way of telling the user that it is waiting for a menu item to be selected.

-The first two pictures illustrate the structure of a menu-driven program that returns the user to the menu after they have selected and executed a menu item.
+The first screen illustrates the structure of a menu-driven program that returns the user to the menu after he has selected and executed a menu item.
 If, for example, the user of this program selects THIS from the menu, the calculator executes the commands housed in the external program named THIS, and then returns the user to the menu to make another selection.

-The external program named THIS is pictured, in its entirety, in the third picture.
-If the user selects QUIT from the menu, the program will clear the Home screen and terminate because there are no more commands in the program for it to execute.
+The external program named THIS is pictured, in its entirety, in the second screen.
+If the user selects QUIT from the menu, the program clears the Home screen and terminates because there are no more commands in the program for it to execute.